TheThingSystem/steward/nodewiki/steward/Activities.md

 * A _sortOrder_ to provide an optional hint to programs when sorting events for display.

+If the _observe_ verb is the value '.condition', then the associated actor may NOT refer to a group, and the _parameter_ value is an expression that is evaluated against the _info_ property of the actor (termed the actor's state information).
+For example,

+    { operator : "any-of"
+    , operand1 : ".solar"
+    , operand2": ["morning", "daylight", "evening"]
+    }

+says to look at the actor's 'info.solar' property, and if the value is equal to any of the strings in the list, then this evaluates to true.

+The parameter consists of three parts:

+* _operator_: one of "equals", "not-equals", "less-than", "less-than-or-equals", "greater-than", "greater-than-or-equals", "any-of", "none-of", "present", "not" "and", "or"

+* _operand1_: either a number, a string beginning with "." (referring to a state variable), or a literal string.

+* _operand2_: as _operand1_, but optional, depending on the operator

+Typically conditional events are long-lived and are grouped with some other event that is observed to trigger an activity.
+For example,
+the condition above refers to daylight hours.
+It is likely that this is used with something an observed event (e.g., a motion sensor detecting motion) to perform a particular task.
+Alternatively,
+this might be used as a task _guard_ so to limit the performance of a particular task to daylight hours.

 ### Tasks
 An _task_ consists of: